Codecademy/docs/content/css/concepts/grids/terms/grid-template-areas/grid-template-areas.md

 ![CSS grid-template-areas Example 2](https://raw.githubusercontent.com/Codecademy/docs/main/media/grid-template-area-example-2.png)

-Grid cells can also be left empty with a period `.` instead of white space or names.
-As long as there is no white space between them, one or more periods can be used for the empty cell.
+Grid cells can also be left empty with a period `.` instead of white spaces or names.
+As long as there is no white space between them, one or more period(s) can be used for the empty cell.